 But even if you leave college owing tens of thousands of dollars in student loans, you don’t have to remain saddled with that debt forever.
-Fortunately, there are feasible strategies for paying off that debt sooner rather than later, so you can move forward with the freedom to reach other financial and life goals.
+Fortunately, there are feasible strategies and student loan debt solutions for paying off that debt sooner rather than later, so you can move forward with the freedom to reach other financial and life goals.

-Consider these four steps for managing—and getting out of—student loan debt.
+Consider these four steps for how to deal with student loans by managing—and getting out of—student loan debt.

 1. Take Advantage of Flexible Repayment Options